Allocation Advisory

 Single-family offices and committee-governed pools building direct real-asset exposure, or pressure-testing the sector before committing fund capital.
 Ibis supplements an internal team rather than replacing it.

-A scalable path into real assets, grounded in direct experience.
+A scalable path into real assets, founded in direct experience.
 Offered as a resource rather than a capital commitment.

 What the Engagement Includes